Changes to Housing Benefit

 - a newly approved foster carer for up to 52 weeks from the date of approval if no child is placed with you during that time

-If a student or member of the armed forces has a bedroom in your home but they're away, their bedroom won't count as unoccupied.
+If a student or member of the armed forces has a bedroom in your home but they're away, their bedroom won't count as having no-one living in it.

 A couple who cannot share because of a disability or medical condition might be allowed an extra room.